TheRemote/Ubuntu-Server-raspi4-unofficial/README.md

 <br>
 This unofficial Ubuntu image is a compilation of all the latest knowledge/firmware/fixes for running a 64 bit operating system on the new Raspberry Pi 4.
 If you find problems report it in the issues section and I and others will assist!<br>

+If you are looking to USB boot Ubuntu 20.04 / 20.10 I have released a tool to assist with creating USB bootable Ubuntu images.
+Check it out at https://jamesachambers.com/raspberry-pi-4-ubuntu-20-04-usb-mass-storage-boot-guide/

 <h2>Highlights</h2>
 <ul>
     <li>Fully 64-bit kernel and userspace environment</li>